lukeshingles/opencv-examples/README.md

 # opencv-examples
 Experiments with the OpenCV library

-Facecrop is a simple example that detects faces in a live capture stream, then crops and resizes them to be displayed in a side panel alongside the video.
-The C++ and Python versions of the program are very similar.
+Facecrop is a simple example that detects faces in a live capture stream, then crops and resizes them to be displayed in a separate window next to the video.
+Versions in both C++ and Python are provided.